mathankailashs/Home-Automation-System-with-IOT/README.md

+# Name : Mathan Kailash S
+# Reg no : 212223060156
 # Home-Automation-System-with-IOT

 # AIM:
   To make a Lamp at home (230 V AC) On / Off using ESP8266, IFTT Google Assistance and Blynk IoT mobile application.

 # COMPONENTS REQUIRED:
-PC with Internet connection
+* PC with Internet connection
-Micro USB cable
+* Micro USB cable
-Wifi connection for ESP8266 (Use any mobile hotspot or Router)
+* Wifi connection for ESP8266 (Use any mobile hotspot or Router)
-	ESP8266 Board
+* ESP8266 Board
-	Mobile Phone with Blynk App installed
+* Mobile Phone with Blynk App installed
-            IFTT for Google Voice Assistance
+* IFTT for Google Voice Assistance
-	9 W Bulb and Relay control
+* 9 W Bulb and Relay control
-Arduino software
+* Arduino software
-Jumper Wires
+* Jumper Wires

 ## Theory:
 Blynk is an IoT platform for iOS or Android smartphones that is used to control Arduino, Raspberry Pi and NodeMCU via the Internet.
 This application is used to create a graphical interface or human machine interface (HMI) by compiling and providing the appropriate address on the available widgets.In this experiment we use ESP8266 to control a 220-volt lamp from a web server.
 But you can also use the same procedure to control fans, lights, AC, or other electrical devices that you want to control remotely.